xxxyu-ai/Azure-Hybrid-Mission-Readiness/AZ-104/LAB_10-Implement_Data_Protection.md

 ---

-## Evidence
-> **[Paste your screenshot here]**
-> *Capture the 'Template deployment' success page or the 'Overview' blade of the newly created virtual machine in the az104-rg-region1 resource group.*

----

 ## Professional Insight
 - **The Value of IaC:** Manually creating VMs for testing is prone to human error.
 Using ARM templates ensures a "Zero-Failure" setup where the networking, disk, and VM SKUs exactly match the required testing specifications every time.
 - **Hybrid Infrastructure Alignment (AZ-800/801):** In a hybrid environment, using templates allows for parity between on-premises virtualized environments and Azure.
 This consistency is vital when planning for cross-site recovery and data protection.